ering0427/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

+I used the object detection model to detect my dog Martin and my cat Bella.
+The model is able to detect 90 classes of objects and when it detects a dog, it draws a purple rectangle around the dog and prints the text "dog".
+When it detects a cat, it draws a green rectangle around the cat and prints the text "cat".
+The model does not print on the screen for other objects detected.

 ### Part C
 ### Test the interaction prototype